-Additionally, every member and alternate member must complete annually a continuing education requirement of at least 8 hours of instruction in appraisal and equalization procedures.
+Additionally, every member and alternate member must complete annually a continuing education requirement of at least 8-hours of instruction in appraisal and equalization procedures and 20 hours of instruction in appraisal and equalization processes and procedures within the first year of appointment upon term renewal.
 The failure of any member or alternate member to fulfill these requirements renders him or her ineligible to serve on the board.

-This online course fulfills the 8-hour annual continuing education requirement described above and is referred to as the “Boards of Equalization and the Appeals Process” training.
+This online course fulfills the 8-hour annual continuing education requirement and 8 hours of the 20-hour requirement upon term described above and is referred to as the “Boards of Equalization and the Appeals Process” training.

-Also, the course may be taken by tax commissioners, tax appraisers, and tax assessors for continuing education credit awarded by the Georgia Department of Revenue once every four years.
+Also, the course may be taken annually by tax commissioners, tax appraisers, tax assessors, and assessment contractors for continuing education credit awarded by the Georgia Department of Revenue.